 The number of EV owners is growing, and more existing and prospective tenants are expected to start requesting EV charging as an amenity.
 BGE's rebates help offset the cost of this investment to provide charging benefits to multifamily residents.
 Home charging currently makes up 75% of all EV charging, so multifamily property managers and owners are influential in increasing EV adoption.

-You can find a table of approced chargers on the Commercial Customer Charger Rebate page.
+You can find a table of approved chargers on the Commercial Customer Charger Rebate page.

 How do I qualify for the EVsmart Workplace/Fleet Rebate?